Image & Video APIs

 2. Grant full access permissions to Cloudinary's AWS account, info@cloudinary.com, using one of the following methods:

 • AWS Console: Set up the bucket policy using this JSON code.
-Make sure to replace <your_bucket_name> and <bucket-region> with your bucket's actual values.
+Make sure to replace <your_bucket_name> with your bucket's name.

 • AWS CloudFormation: Use CloudinaryS3Backup.json within AWS CloudFormation to create the backup bucket.